Admission for the January 2025 academic session is ongoing Apply Now!

 • Secure networks and protect cloud data.

-• Comply with data privacy laws in the cloud.
+• Comply with data privacy laws and regulations.

 At the end of this course, students should be able to: